 - Priorities being driven by the loudest executives or the latest sales prospects

-Clearly these organizations are doing something well, otherwise they wouldn’t be well-known.
+Clearly these organizations are doing something well, otherwise, they wouldn’t be well-known.
 But the wasted opportunity is huge.
-Companies who build products based on internal opinion will eventually get beaten by the competition.
+Companies that build products based on internal opinions will eventually get beaten by the competition.

 So how do you make sure you’re newly prioritized product roadmap includes features and initiatives that will really move the needle?

 What you need is a process for generating ideas, prioritizing which ones to focus on, and getting buy-in from key stakeholders.
 In the following sections, I’m going to break down a step-by-step framework—originally pioneered by conversion optimization expert Peep Laja—to help you do just that.

 Like we talked about earlier, rather than creating a prioritized product roadmap based solely on our opinion, we’re going to use a data-informed approach.

 So how do we go about gathering data?

 There are 5 steps (followed by creating a master list of all the issues you found that we will then turn into potential product features, fixes, and action items):

 - Product analytics — Identify specific steps in your product workflow where users are getting stuck and leaving instead of taking the action you want them to take.

 - Mouse tracking analysis — This lets you record what people do with their mouse, and this can give you insights into where users are paying attention to your product.